 Last-Mile Delivery in a Nutshell

 Here’s the gist of it.
 “Last-Mile Delivery” describes the movement of goods from a fulfillment center to their final destination.
 These “fulfillment centers” can either be warehouses or your garage, depending on how you’ve structured your business.
 In layman’s terms, “the last mile” is just a metaphor for the final leg of your product’s journey before it lands on your customer’s doorstep.
 Technically speaking, every product your customers receive crosses “the last mile.”
 That’s not so complicated, right?

-More often than not, you’ll find that USPS is the shipping carrier that completes the last mile delivery.
-Other carriers like UPS and FedEx do their own last mile delivery in many cases.
-However, even they partner with USPS sometimes to complete last mile delivery.
+More often than not, you’ll find that USPS is the shipping carrier that completes the last-mile delivery.
+Other companies like UPS and FedEx carry out their own last-mile delivery in many cases.
+However, even they partner with USPS sometimes to complete last-mile delivery.
 It makes sense if you think about it.
 After all, USPS is the only carrier that touches every single residential address in the United States every day because of mail delivery for some of their postage products.